We see our hairline in the mirror every day, so it is a paramount component of our look and self-identity.

 Chris’ hair transplant result

-For his final check-up, Chris returned to our London office.
+For his final check-up, Chris contacted us again.

 The doctor inspected both the donor and the implanted areas.
 She found that the hairs have grown out well, providing a good density and a natural-looking hairline.